fpastana/leaderboard-rest-api/README.md

 ```
 php artisan key:generate
 ```
-NOTE: Do not forget to configure the database variables inside your .env file putting the data of your preferred database system
+NOTE: Do not forget to set up the database variables inside your .env file putting the data of your preferred database system
 ## To install the default users
 ```
 php artisan migrate --seed